Biomedical Imaging and Instrumentation

-Prof. Peter Doerschuk’s group develops quantitative image analysis algorithms, using ideas from statistics, machine learning, and high performance computing applied to a diverse set of image and signal problems, including determining the 3-D reconstruction of biological and synthetic nano particles from 2-D electron microscopy images and inferring the state of the brain’s neurovascular system from optical images.
+Peter Doerschuk’s group develops quantitative image and signal analysis algorithms using ideas from statistics, machine learning, and high performance computing and applies them to a diverse set problems, for instance, determining the 3-D reconstruction of biological and synthetic nano particles from 2-D electron microscopy images.

-Prof. Warren Zipfel’s lab develops and applies novel methods of fluorescence microscopy and bioanalytical techniques.
-He was involved in the early development and commercialization of multiphoton microscopy at Cornell and continues to apply multiphoton, as well as confocal and super-resolution microscopies, in a variety of research areas ranging from transcriptional regulation and 3D nuclear structure to cancer biology.
-Prof. Zipfel serves as the Faculty Advisor to Cornell’s BRC Imaging Facility and as Director of the Biophysics and Metabolic Imaging Core of Cornell’s Center on the Physics of Cancer Metabolism.
+Warren Zipfel’s lab develops and applies novel methods of fluorescence microscopy and bioanalytical techniques.
+He was involved in the early development and commercialization of multiphoton microscopy at Cornell and continues to apply multiphoton, as well as confocal and super-resolution microscopies, in a variety of research areas ranging from transcriptional regulation & 3D nuclear structure to cancer biology.

 Research Area Faculty

 The faculty researchers in this area exemplify the collaborative nature of the work done at Cornell Engineering.